rossedward-arch/ml-generative-energy-design/docs/phd_proposal.md

 ### Limitations in Existing RL and Generative Design Methods

-Recent studies (e.g., Gao et al., 2023; O’Donnell et al., 2022) highlight that reinforcement learning and generative design applications in architecture often use static or limited climate datasets, failing to capture the full temporal and spatial variability of future climate scenarios such as those from UKCP18.
-Additionally, many existing models optimize single-objective functions (e.g., energy use) without sufficiently addressing resilience or lifecycle carbon impacts.
+Recent research (e.g., Gao et al., 2023; O’Donnell et al., 2022) indicates that RL applications in architectural design often rely on static or limited climate datasets, failing to capture the full temporal and spatial variability inherent in future climate projections such as the UKCP18 dataset.
+Moreover, many current models focus on optimizing single objectives like energy use, neglecting critical factors such as resilience to extreme weather or lifecycle carbon impacts.

-Furthermore, current RL frameworks for building design tend to simplify the action space and state representations, limiting the exploration of complex design variables like integrated renewable systems, material choices, or adaptive façade technologies.
-The coupling between RL agents and detailed simulation engines (EnergyPlus, TRNSYS) is typically loose or computationally expensive, restricting iterative optimization in practical workflows.
+Current RL frameworks typically simplify both the action space and state representations, limiting exploration of complex architectural design variables—such as integrated renewable energy systems, advanced material choices, and adaptive façades.
+Additionally, coupling RL agents with detailed simulation engines (e.g., EnergyPlus, TRNSYS) is usually computationally expensive or loosely integrated, constraining iterative optimization within practical design workflows.

-In parallel, explainable AI techniques are still nascent in generative design.
-Most tools provide post-hoc model explanations without domain-specific interpretability or user interaction.
-This “black-box” nature impedes stakeholder acceptance, as designers, clients, and policymakers require transparent insights to trust AI-driven decisions (Ribeiro et al., 2016).
+Explainable AI in generative design remains nascent.
+Most tools provide only post-hoc, model-agnostic explanations without domain-specific context or interactive capabilities, impeding stakeholder acceptance and collaborative design processes (Ribeiro et al., 2016).

-### Improvements and Innovations in this Research
+### Innovations in this Research

 This project advances the state-of-the-art by:

-- **Developing a multi-objective RL framework** with a novel reward function explicitly incorporating energy savings, occupant comfort, embodied carbon, and extreme weather resilience.
-The reward weights are dynamically tunable, enabling exploration of trade-offs within a climate-adaptive environment.
+- **Developing a multi-objective RL framework** featuring a novel, dynamically tunable reward function incorporating energy savings, occupant comfort, embodied carbon, and resilience to extreme weather.
+This enables nuanced trade-off exploration in a climate-adaptive environment.

-- **Encoding a rich, high-dimensional action space and state representation** that includes architectural form, envelope characteristics, HVAC systems, and renewable integrations.
-This allows the RL agent to navigate realistic design complexity beyond simplified parametric models.
+- **Encoding a rich, high-dimensional action space and state representation**  that encompasses architectural form, building envelope, HVAC systems, and renewable energy integrations.
+This supports navigation of realistic design complexities beyond simplified parametric approaches.
+-

-- **Tight integration of the RL agent with simulation engines** (EnergyPlus/TRNSYS) through optimized surrogate modeling and parallelization strategies to achieve computationally efficient feedback loops, enabling practical early-stage design exploration.
+- **Tight integration of the RL agent with simulation engines** (EnergyPlus and TRNSYS) using surrogate modeling and parallelization strategies, enabling computationally efficient feedback loops suitable for early-stage design exploration.

-- **Custom XAI integration using SHAP combined with interactive, domain-specific dashboards** co-developed with architects and policymakers.
-This enables contextualized interpretation of RL decisions, visualization of trade-offs, and supports iterative human-AI collaboration during design.
+- **Embedding custom XAI techniques using SHAP**, combined with interactive, domain-specific dashboards co-designed with architects and policymakers.
+This facilitates contextualized interpretation of RL decisions, visualization of trade-offs, and supports iterative human-AI collaboration during the design process.

-- **Benchmarking against traditional parametric optimization and surrogate model workflows** (e.g., Grasshopper + Galapagos/Octopus).
-The RL-XAI approach aims to demonstrate improved adaptability, performance, and stakeholder trust in design outcomes, particularly under uncertain future climate scenarios.
+- **Benchmarking against traditional parametric optimization workflows** (e.g., Grasshopper + Galapagos/Octopus), to demonstrate improved adaptability, performance, and stakeholder trust under uncertain future climate conditions.

 ---